 "With all due respect, Mr Malfoy, that is none of your concern."

 Without any further ado, Professor McGonagall gave them the password to their dormitory and then bade them goodnight.
-She turned on her heel and left, leaving a sour-faced Malfoy and a pondering Hermione.
+She turned and left, leaving a sour-faced Malfoy and a pondering Hermione.
 After a second, Malfoy stalked off wordlessly, hurrying so that Hermione had to run to catch up with him.

 Neither of them said anything more until they reached the second floor, having remained in uncomfortable silence for about five minutes.

-"If you think for one second that I'll be patrolling with you, Granger, then you are mistaken."
+"By the way, if you were going to do some 'lead by example' bullshit with these patrols and pair us together, think again.
+If you think for one second that I'll be patrolling with you, Granger, then you are mistaken."
 His voice was cold.